mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Retexturing_the_Bionic_Arm/PFTXS_Only/PFTXS_Only.md

 - An image editor and plugin or tool to import/export DDS textures
     - See [this page](/Working_With_DDS_Files) for suggestions.

-> **Tip:** for those unfamiliar with downloading programs from Github just download the topmost file in the linked pages, with the package/cube icon.
+> For those unfamiliar with downloading programs from Github just download the topmost file in the linked pages, with the package/cube icon.
+{:.tip}

 ---